 Contact Our Atlanta, Georgia Traumatic Brain Injury Attorneys

-At the law office of Mitchell & Shapiro, our head injury and traumatic brain injury attorneys have the knowledge and experience necessary to maximize your claim.
+At the law office of Mitchell Shapiro Greenamyre & Funt LLP, our head injury and traumatic brain injury attorneys have the knowledge and experience necessary to maximize your claim.
 We have successfully represented many brain injury victims and boast an impressive track record of substantial verdicts and settlements.
 If you have suffered as the result of another party’s recklessness, carelessness, or negligence, contact our catastrophic injury lawyers and arrange a case consultation.
 We will evaluate your case and fight to maximize your claim.